 4.1 Formulate unique selling propositions

-A unique selling (or value) proposition is a statement, which includes the description of your product benefits and explains how it solves your customers' needs.
+Marketing starts long before the website launch when the team defines its unique selling (or value) proposition.
+USP is a statement, which includes the description of your product benefits and explains how it solves your customers' needs.
 In other words, it helps people understand what distinguishes you from the similar companies.

-When you're working on UPSs, consider the following steps:
+When you're working on USPs, consider the following steps:

 - Analyze your target audience — who's likely to buy your products and order your services?